-This funding source is the main focus of the Government's controls over the level of capital expenditure.
-In fact a number of the grants that were available to the council for funding capital projects no longer exist.

-Recent projects that have received support through grants and contributions include the Museum, Mote Park, and the High Street.
+- 1.7.3 This funding source is the main focus of the Government's controls over the level of capital expenditure.
+In fact a number of the grants that were available to the council for funding capital projects no longer exist. - 1.7.4 Recent projects that have received support through grants and contributions include the Museum, Mote Park, and the High Street.
 Some government grants are annual sums, such as the disabled facilities grant, but the majority of sums are one-off and scheme specific.
-The estimated grant for disabled facilities grants is set in the programme at £0.45m.

-In 2014 the Council jointly with Kent County Council bid for funding for a number of infrastructure schemes and was successful in obtaining funding for two major schemes within the borough.
+The estimated grant for disabled facilities grants is set in the programme at £0.45m. - 1.7.5 In 2014 the Council jointly with Kent County Council bid for funding for a number of infrastructure schemes and was successful in obtaining funding for two major schemes within the borough.
 Funding is subject to match funding from the Council or other sources.
-In submitting the bids the Council committed up to \pounds 2.4m of resources and the grant funding received is \pounds 8.75m.
-The two schemes: the bridges gyratory; and sustainable transport, were detailed in section 1.9 of the report.
+In submitting the bids the Council committed up to £2.4m of resources and the grant funding received is £8.75m.
+The two schemes: the bridges gyratory; and sustainable transport, are detailed later in section 1.9 of this report.
 These schemes will be completed by Kent County Council who will receive the grant.
 The Council's contribution will be paid directly to the county council at the appropriate time.